Document Actions

 Higher semesters:

-Application period: First semester: An application is not possible any more
+Application period: First semester: An application is no longer possible

 Faculty affiliation: Faculty of Humanities